Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 Microservices architectures benefit.
 When services are independently deployable, continuous deployment per service is natural.
 Each team owns their deploy pipeline and cadence.
 A change to the notification service does not need to coordinate with the billing service.

-Example: SaaS startup
+Example: SaaS engineering team

 The hybrid approach most teams actually use